melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 was not reviewed by the STAR panel due to insufficient time.

-Total mortality for vermilion rockfish was obtaid from the Groundfish Expanded Mortality Multiyear [GEMM](https://www.nwfsc.noaa.gov/data/api/v1/source/observer.gemm_fact/selection.xlsx) report [@Somers2020].
+Total mortality for vermilion rockfish was obtained from the Groundfish Expanded Mortality Multiyear [GEMM](https://www.nwfsc.noaa.gov/data/api/v1/source/observer.gemm_fact/selection.xlsx) report [@Somers2020].
 The coastwide management of the shelf rockfish complex is split at Cape Mendocino (\CapeM).
 Therefore, the  northern California vermilion rockfish